World Cup 2026 Injuries: Every Confirmed Absence & Doubtful Player

 Is Xavi Simons playing at the 2026 World Cup?

 No. The Tottenham Hotspur midfielder suffered an ACL rupture in April 2026 and was ruled out of the entire tournament.
 Simons was expected to be the Netherlands’ key creative player under Ronald Koeman.
+The Netherlands were subsequently eliminated by Morocco on penalties in the R32.

 Is Billy Gilmour playing for Scotland at World Cup 2026?

 No. Gilmour suffered a knee injury in Scotland’s final pre-tournament friendly in May 2026 and was ruled out of the squad entirely.
 Scotland beat Haiti 1-0 in their opener without him, with Bournemouth’s Ben Gannon-Doak outstanding in midfield.
+Scotland were eliminated in the group stage after losses to Morocco (1-0) and Brazil (3-0).

 What is the most common injury type at the 2026 World Cup?